-Once you've mastered lines, you then move on to visualizing how shapes change when they are applied to a surface that isn't flat.
+Once you've mastered lines, move on to visualizing how those lines and shapes change when they are applied to a surface that isn't flat.

-Start by collecting coffee cups, or any drawable container.
-Ink your drawings directly on to the surface of the cup with your medium tip pen.
-Keep going until your lines are as good on a cup as they are on a flat paper.
+- Start by using a coffee cup or some other curved container.
+Ink your drawings directly on to the surface of the cup with your medium-tip pen.
+Keep practicing until your lines are as good on a curved surface as they are on a flat paper.

 Getting a good sense of color for tattooing is going to be a major plus.
 Not only do you have to understand what a color will look like when it mixes with flesh tones, you need to get good at picking and separating colors.